 Operating Model Capability-Value Proposition-Value Chain Alignment Matrix

-At a very high level, the Operating Model Capability-Value Proposition-Value Chain Alignment Matrix is used in the context of business, strategy.
+At a very high level, the Operating Model Capability-Value Proposition-Value Chain Alignment Matrix is used in the context of business, strategy, operations.

 Operating Model Capability-Value Proposition-Value Chain Alignment Matrix quadrant descriptions, including examples